Snyssfx/snyssfx.github.io/content/posts/fasd.md

 ### zoxide
-`zoxide` works only for directories like `z`, but it also includes `cd` functionality, so you can `alias callow tod='zoxide'` and boost your productivity.
+`zoxide` works only for directories like `z`, but it also includes `cd` functionality, so you can `alias cd='zoxide'` and boost your productivity.
 Also, it is integrated with `fzf` command for faster searching through the stored cache.
 Examples:
 ```bash